Skill Creation Specification

 name: {skill-name}

 description: {1-2 sentence purpose.
-Keep under 120 chars.}
+Keep under 120 chars.
+Include "Use when" trigger phrase.
+No colons.}

 allowed-tools: {tool-list}